c9/docs.c9.io/src/frameworks/frameworks_laravel.md

     composer create-project laravel/laravel . --prefer-dist

 Run the project with the "Run Project" button in the menu bar on top of the IDE.
-If you click the URL that appears in the Run panel below (in the shape of 'https://laravel-c9-username.c9.io/'), you can browse to the directory 'project_name/public' to preview your new Laravel app.
+If you click the URL that appears in the Run panel below (in the shape of 'https://laravel-c9-username.c9.io/'), you can preview your new Laravel app.

 ![Run Panel](./resources/images/laravelWorkspaceRunning.png)<960, 640>